How Long To Grow an Olive Tree From The Seed? (Growth Timeline)

 Reaching Maturity

-Some varieties will start bearing fruits after only 3 years from being planted, while others might take even up 5-7 years for the first fruits.
+Some varieties will start bearing fruits after only 3 years from being planted, while others might take up 5-7 years for the first fruits.
 The most popular sort is Arbequina, which grows pretty fast, and you can expect plentiful harvests after only 3-5 years.

 Of course, the olive tree is never wholly grown.
 It grows at the fastest rate when it’s 2-15 years old, and then the growth rate slows down.
 When I say that the tree is grown, it means that it’s producing a significant amount of fruits, from which you can make olive oil and other products from the olive fruit.